Dragons of Fame

 Footnotes

-1. The Hill of the Dragon by Paul Newman
+1. Newman The Hill of the Dragon

-For more information about footnotes and references, please see the bibliography.
+For more information on footnotes and references, please see the bibliography.